dieterich-lab/Baltica/docs/analysis.md

 Analysis design

-For Junctionseq model include all conditions at once Majiq pairwise, Leafcutter currently pairwise, althought it also supports more complex design
+For Junctionseq model include all conditions at once Majiq pairwise, Leafcutter currently pairwise, although it also supports more complex design

 As result, SJ from JunctionSeq have single p-value, while multiple